klesun-misc/random-ideas/gtk_unicode_search_widget.md

 convenient I guess, as you don't have to wait for goolge page to load, but it still requires quite a few extra clicks, not to say that you can't use it without mouse.
 Also "Characters" takes around a second to open on my ssd (calculator app as well, so I guess it's a desktop thing), I wonder if that could be sped up somehow...

-Dunno if it should be a fork/PR for the "Characters" or a standalone app... in any case would need to make some research on how to make GTK apps (that would open fast preferably).
+Dunno if it should be a fork/PR for the "Characters" or a standalone app... in any case would need to make some research on how to make GTK, or QT, or how is it called, apps (that would open fast preferably).